top of page

 Post-root canal therapy, there's a risk of bacteria re-entering the tooth.
 The integrity of the restoration, particularly the dental crown, plays a crucial role in warding off this bacterial leakage.

-Opting for a dentist who not only has a wealth of experience but also uses high-quality materials can significantly diminish the likelihood of treatment failure due to coronal leakage.
+Opting for a dentist who can perform root canals, and who not only has a wealth of experience but also uses high-quality materials can significantly diminish the likelihood of treatment failure due to coronal leakage.

 The Challenge of Hidden Tooth Roots